lylo/pagecord/architecture.md

 Inbound emails are managed by [Postmark](https://postmarkapp.com).
 The Pagecord app uses ActionMailbox to receive and process the emails.

+Marketing emails are managed by [Loops](https://loops.so).
+The sign up page asks for marketing consent which is passed onto Loops after the account is verified.
+If you're running Pagecord for yourself, you'll want to remove all references to `AddToMarketingAutomationJob`.

 ### Observability

 Pagecord uses Sentry for logging errors.
 There's no other monitoring right now because budgets 😱